vbiancacci/warwick-legend/README.md

 # Changes after the fork from the original

+A lot has been added in my version of the fork.
+An output for the Ge77m veto has been added, more options to adjust the geometry via macros and several new primary generators.

 ## Overview over the Macros

 ### Runaction Macro
-Macro commands regarding the output of the simulation
+Macros regarding the output of the simulation

 /WLGD/runaction/
   - WriteOutNeutronProductionInfo